alabut/alabut.github.io/writing/designsprint7.md

 ### 4.1 A Faster & More Flexible Approach

 That pretty much covers my take on design sprints.
-I guess I just can't stand the idea of rigid structures that make work feel like school and am skeptical of sticking to any one approach.
+I can see a lot of positives but for myself personally, I guess I'm skeptical of sticking to any one approach and can't stand the idea of a rigid structure that makes an exciting workplace feel like a remedial school.

-I think having an eclectic appetite is important in acquiring valuable skills and it's worked out pretty well for me in my career.
-I haven’t hit any home runs but I'm proud of all the base hits: designing useful things that get acquired, cofounding companies, and going through the world’s most prestigious startup incubator.
+I think having an eclectic appetite and flexible work style is important in acquiring valuable skills and it's worked out pretty well for me.
+I haven’t hit any home runs in my career but I'm proud of all the base hits: designing useful things that get acquired, cofounding companies, and going through the world’s most prestigious startup incubator.
 I like to think that surviving and even thriving in the ever-changing world of tech means I know what I’m doing while also staying hungry for new methods.

 I sprinkled some alternatives thoroughout the critiques and it's worth recapping them all in one list.
 Here's my overall principles of how survive at startups and other demanding environments, all while doing good work and showing design leadership: